Back to ¡°Memory Booster of Regional Anatomy¡±

 The spleen purifies the blood like lymph node that cleanses the lymph.
 The spleen has no functional relationship with the pancreas with which it is in contact.

-After the having identified the spleen, students should try stripping its capsule inside the peritoneum.
+Once the spleen is identified, students should try stripping its capsule inside the peritoneum.
 The capsule will get stripped only partially.

 < Arteries, veins, lymph

 The celiac trunk for the foregut has extremely complex branches; hence its name is celiac trunk, not celiac artery.
-Just after it arises from the abdominal aorta (Fig. 6-48), it trifurcates.
-One of them is the left gastric artery for the left part of the lesser curvature of the stomach.
+Just after it arises from the abdominal aorta (Fig. 6-45), it trifurcates.
+One of them is the left gastric artery for the left part of the lesser curvature of the stomach (Fig. 6-31).

 The last is the common hepatic artery, which bifurcates into the gastroduodenal and proper hepatic arteries.
 The gastroduodenal artery further bifurcates into the right gastroomental artery for the greater curvature and the superior pancreaticoduodenal artery for the proximal duodenum.
 With no doubt, the right and left gastroomental arteries constitute anastomosis.